 Reviews: Best Paid FSBO Websites

-- Silver Package – $199: You can list your property on the MLS with 24 photos and for 6 months.
-It also becomes visible on Zillow, Trulia, Realtor.com, etc. You can also make unlimited changes to your listing.
+- Silver Package – $249: Your property gets an MLS listing with 24 photos, and for 6 months.
+It is also visible on Zillow, Trulia, Realtor.com, etc. With this package, you can make unlimited changes to your listing.

 Based on the plan you choose, there’s an additional 0.5% to 1.25% due at closing.